 An emphasis on vegetables first, then fruits, then animal products is the best way to eat to fight cancer in my opinion.

-I included on the “eat often” list many alkaline foods, foods with antioxidants to fight oxidation and cell damage (and hopefully even repair some cells), some cruciferous veggies that have been shown specifically to reduce risk/severity of bladder cancer and foods high in omega 3s, Vitamin D and detoxification qualities.
+I included on the “eat often” list many alkaline foods, foods with antioxidants to fight oxidation and cell damage (and hopefully even repair some cells), some cruciferous veggies that have been shown specifically to reduce risk/severity of bladder cancer and foods high in omega 3s and Vitamin D.

 I asked Dad to avoid sugary foods, refined grains of all kinds, white potatoes as much as possible (starchy carbs), industrial oils, cured meats (nitrates are on the list of “might cause bladder cancer”), and foods high in omega 6 inflammatory fatty acids.

-The top 10 foods to fight cancer from yesterday are those that either seemed the most potent for bladder cancer in particular, that showed up on the most lists, or that also may help detox from chemo.
+The top 10 foods to fight cancer from yesterday are those that either seemed the most potent for bladder cancer in particular, that showed up on the most lists, or that also may help support drainage pathways to rid the body of the effects of chemo.

 I’m a Teacher…so What did I Teach?